NuGet/NuGet.Client/docs/nuget-sdk.md

 Unless a PR is specifically for the intent of moving APIs from `PublicAPI.Unshipped.txt` to `PublicAPI.Shipped.txt` because a new version of NuGet was shipped, any PR adding APIs to `PublicAPI.Shipped.txt` should be questioned.

-Any PR removing APIs from `PublicAPI.Shipped.txt` shoud be seriously questioned.
+Any PR removing APIs from `PublicAPI.Shipped.txt` should be seriously questioned.
 This indicates a breaking change for customers using the NuGet SDK.
 Usually overloads can be added to avoid breaking changes.

 Any removals to `PublicAPI.Unshipped.txt` should be acceptable as when this document's procedures are followed, at worst there are pre-release packages on nuget.org that have the API, but prerelease packages do not have any compatibility promises.
 Customers using package versions without SemVer2 pre-release labels will not be impacted.